mpkasp/django-bom/README.md

 BOM is a simple Django app to manage a bill of materials.
 It is a level up from an excel spreadsheet including an indented bill of materials, octopart price match, and more.
-It is written in Python 2.7 and Django 1.11.14 with future plans to support Python 3 and Django 2.
+It is written in Python 3.7 and Django 2.1.1.

 An example of the app in use can be seen [here](https://www.indabom.com).